Frequently Asked Questions

-I’ve been writing ever since I was very young.
+I’ve been writing ever since I was a young pup.
 Before I could write, I told my own stories.
 I even directed the neighborhood kids to act out plays I’d written, but I always had the leading roles.
 Not sure how that happened. *wink*

-5. Have you always written romantic suspense?
+6. Have you always written romantic suspense novels?

 As mentioned above, I started writing plays and short stories, but once I “graduated” to novel writing, I didn’t look back.
 Because I was a teen at the time, I wrote YA romances.
 As a teacher in my early twenties, I was with kids every day, more so than with adults, so I felt comfortable continuing in YA.
 I wrote 1 ½ books in a romance series for teens, not including the other YA novels I’d begun to write and ditched for something better.
 Then, I met my husband, moved from my hometown, and left teaching.
 Suddenly, I was amongst adults on a daily basis and felt it was time to write what I read: adult romantic suspense.
 Best decision evah.